Matthew-Hsu/PiPass/README.md

 If things don't look good, there could be some issues with your WiFi driver.
 PiPass has drivers pre-installed for Ralink, ZyDAS ZD1211/1211B, and Atheros AR5007UG chipsets.
 Check to see if your WiFi adapter is based on one of these chipsets and make sure that it can function as an "Access Point".

 If problems persist, refer to the manual guide down below for some extra help.
 If it is a driver problem, there might be some changes that you will need to do.
-I've tried to make these changes easy, so if it is a driver issue, you may want to change the value of "driver=" in these two files down below:
+I've tried to make these changes easy, so if it is a driver issue, you may want to use the PiPass Dashboard to configure the correct driver:

+    +   Navigate to the PiPass Dashboard with your web browser.
-    +   /etc/hostapd/hostapd.conf
+    +   Click "PiPass".
-    +   /opt/PiPass/piPass.py
+    +   Click "Settings".
+    +   Enter the correct driver name for "Hostapd Driver".

 <b>Manually Installing PiPass</b>